MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-how-to-enable-network-unlock.md

 1. The Windows boot manager detects that a Network Unlock protector exists in the BitLocker configuration.
 2. The client computer uses its DHCP driver in the UEFI to obtain a valid IPv4 IP address.
 3. The client computer broadcasts a vendor-specific DHCP request that contains:
-    1. A network key (a 256-bit intermediate key) that is encrypted by using the 2048-bit RSA Public Key of the Network Unlock certificate from the WDS server.
+    1. A network key (a 256-bit intermediate key) that is encrypted by using the 2048-bit RSA Public Key of the network unlock certificate from the WDS server.
     2. An AES-256 session key for the reply.
 4. The Network Unlock provider on the WDS server recognizes the vendor-specific request.
 5. The provider decrypts it with the WDS server’s BitLocker Network Unlock certificate RSA private key.